Wonderland 5 Terre & P.to Venere in one day

 - Pick up at your Hotel or private flat and B&B with confortable Mercedes Minivan or similar.

 - Welcome sign PEK TUSCANY IN LIMO + your name.

 IMPORTANT NOTE: We can also pick up and drop off customers at private addresses, apartments or B & B, without extra charge.
 It is only necessary to indicate the correct address in the notes.

 Our english speaking driver – escort will pick you up at your location (hotel or apartment) around 8.00 AM.
 We will drive you along the highway, where we will see (on our right) the Marble mountains of the Apuan Alps, where the Renaissance artists found the marble for their works like: Michelangelo, Giambologna, Canova.

 We will pass through the Gulf of Poets, and the city of La Spezia, up to the Cinque Terre park.

 Stop At: Porto Venere

-- This port is not part of Cinque Terre, … but is an Italian Riviera town known for its picturesque harbor lined with brightly colored houses and for San Pietro Church, perched at the edge of the rocky promontory.
-Narrow medieval streets lead up the hill to the famous Castle.
-The main street, entered through the ancient city gate, is lined with shops.
-Nearby is Byron’s Cave, in a rocky area leading to the sea where the poet Byron used to swim.
+- Portovenere is not part of the Cinque Terre, but is unique as its location, so strategic at the entrance of the Gulf of La Spezia.
+Portovenere, since its foundation in Roman times, has always succeeded for centuries in its naval and defensive vocation.
+Portovenere is also famous for its picturesque port lined with brightly colored houses and the Church of San Pietro, perched on the edge of the rocky promontory.
+Narrow medieval streets lead up the hill to the famous Castle located in front of the island of Palmaria.
+The main street is lined with typical local craft shops.
+Nearby is Byron’s Cave, in a rocky area that leads to the sea where the poet Byron swam and found inspiration.

 Duration: 1 hour